Overview of the allegations:

-This scheme is sheltered behind the guise of renting ‘state-of-the-art’ (but ultimately valueless) equipment in order for users to mint PlatinCoin coins, for thousands of Euros.
-The organisation is hidden behind a string of shell companies littered around the world, from Dubai, to Switzerland, and from Hong Kong to Slovenia.
+Reports indicated that this scheme is allegedly sheltered behind the guise of renting ‘state-of-the-art’ (but ultimately valueless) equipment in order for users to mint PlatinCoin coins, for thousands of Euros.
+Consumers reported that the organisation is hidden behind a string of shell companies littered around the world, from Dubai, to Switzerland, and from Hong Kong to Slovenia.

 This class action is accepting class members

-The primary company behind PlatinCoin is PLC Group AG, registered in Switzerland.
-However, there are several subsidiary or ‘independent’ organisations that bear the same name, and that have connections to the PlatinCoin project.
+It has been alleged that the primary company behind PlatinCoin is PLC Group AG, registered in Switzerland.
+However, reports indicated there are several subsidiaries or ‘independent’ organisations that bear the same name, and that allegedly have connections to the PlatinCoin project.
 The incorporations are as follows: